26 Fun Things to Do in Edinburgh with Kids (Free Options)

 13. Climb Scott Monument

-While you are in the Gardens you might want to take advantage of the Scott Monument steps!
+While in the Gardens, you might want to take advantage of the Scott Monument steps!

 Scott Monument Edinburgh New Town Piper Princes Street Gardens_